earthly/website/blog/_posts/2023-12-28-docker-buildx.md

 ## Conclusion

-In this article, you learned about Docker's Buildx plugin, which gives you a build client that combines the extended functionality of BuildKit with the familiar syntax of the legacy build client.
-Buildx boasts several advanced features that make it robust and adaptable enough for just about any use case.
+This article introduced Docker's Buildx plugin, combining BuildKit's capabilities with the classic Docker build syntax.
+With Buildx, you can create multiplatform images compatible with various CPU architectures, allowing for greater flexibility and efficiency across devices like AWS Graviton and Apple silicon MacBooks, without needing emulation.

-One of its most useful features is the ability to build images that can run natively on multiple CPU architectures.
-Multiplatform images allow you to leverage more powerful or cost-effective hardware, such as AWS Graviton instances and Apple silicon MacBooks, without relying on emulation or virtualization.
+To further enhance your container build process, consider [Earthly](https://cloud.earthly.dev/login).
+Earthly provides additional efficiency and reproducibility in your builds, ensuring that they are consistent across different environments.
+It's a powerful combination for developers looking to streamline their Docker workflows.
+Check it out and boost your Docker game!

 {% include_html cta/bottom-cta.html %}